patrickstowell/PHY303-Lectures-2024/unit3/phy303-unit3-problems.md

 B(48, 20) = 20 \times (m_p + m_e) + 28 \times m_n - M(48, 20) = 416.00 \text{ MeV}
 $$

-The SEMF can be used to calculate the binding energy value as 413.28 MeV.
+The SEMF can be used to calculate the binding energy value as $\approx 413.28$ MeV.
 Therefore, the SEMF underestimates the binding energy by 2.72 MeV.
 E.g. the nucleus is more "bound" than the model would tell us due to the fact that all the shells are complete.